Copyright Clearance Center

-Copyright Clearance Center (CCC) is a U.S. company based in Danvers, Massachusetts, (although it is incorporated in New York State), that provides collective copyright licensing services for corporate and academic users of copyrighted materials.
+Copyright Clearance Center (CCC) is a U.S. company incorporated in New York State and based in Danvers, Massachusetts that provides collective copyright licensing services for corporate and academic users of copyrighted materials.
 CCC procures agreements with rightsholders, primarily academic publishers, and then acts as their agent in arranging collective licensing for institutions and one-time licensing for document delivery services, coursepacks, and other access and uses of texts.

 History

 CCC was founded in 1978 as a not-for-profit organization in response to negotiations preceding the United States Copyright Act of 1976.
 The I.R.S. revoked CCC's tax-exempt status in 1982 and the United States Tax Court affirmed that holding, finding that whatever public benefits CCC's activities might produce, its primary purpose was to "further the economic interest of publishers and copyright owners" and its founders (a group of publishers) had no "interests of any substance beyond the creation of a device to protect their copyright ownership and collect license fees".
-CCC still maintains a state-level not-for-profit status in the State of New York, but for federal purposes is a for-profit company.
+CCC still maintains a state-level not-for-profit status in the State of New York.